mnxcotton/Depression-Veterans/README.md

 ## Data Source:
 This analysis uses publicly available data from the National Health and Nutrition Examination Survey (NHANES) between 2005-2018 (13 years).
-A representative sample of the cleaned data is provided; the complete original datasets are not included due to file-size limitations.
+A representative sample of the cleaned data is provided.

 ## Research Questions:
 - Are there biological, socioeconomic, or lifestyle factors strongly associated with depression in US veterans?